viljarjf/games/README.md

 ## 4D chess

-unfinished 4D chess, graphics are only 4D but the rest is fairly abstract.
-Little needs to be added to change dimensions
+unfinished multidimensional chess, graphics are only for 4D but the rest is fairly abstract.
+Little needs to be added to change dimensions.
+Board size is arbitrary